This blog post is coauthored by Jose Morales and Angela Horneman.

-As part of an ongoing effort to keep you informed about our latest work, this blog post summarizes some recently published SEI technical reports, white papers, and webinars in resilience, effective cyber workforce development, secure coding, data science, insider threat, and scheduling.
+As part of an ongoing effort to keep you informed about our latest work, this blog post summarizes some recently published SEI technical reports, white papers, podcasts and webinars on software assurance, data governance, self-adaptive systems, engineering high-assurance software for distributed adaptive real-time (DART) systems, technical debt, and automating malware collection and analysis.
 These publications highlight the latest work of SEI technologists in these areas.
 This post includes a listing of each publication, author(s), and links where they can be accessed on the SEI website.